ccb-hms/scDiagnostics/README.md

 BiocManager::install("ccb-hms/scDiagnostics")
 ```

-NOTE: you will need the remotes package to install from github.
+NOTE: you will need the remotes package to install from GitHub.

 To build the package vignettes upon installation use: